jtakayama/makahiki/install/redhat_readme.txt

 For more information, see Appendix A.
 ===============================================================================

 2.1.3.
-Set up the makahiki virtual environment
+Set Up the "makahiki" Virtual Environment
 ===============================================================================
 You will need to add the following lines to the current user's .bashrc file: